-SHOWMANSHIP CONTESTS

-The purpose of Showmanship is to educate and create interest in the public with regard to the efforts of 4-H members in Animal Science, and to encourage an expansion of knowledge in 4-H members in proper fitting, exhibiting and showing of specific animal species.
-Much of what occurs in the ring during Showmanship applies to the members & their animals throughout Fair.
+SHOWMANSHIP CONTESTS The purpose of a Showmanship Contest is to encourage exhibitors to acquire skill and know-how in the handling of animals and to foster an expansion of knowledge in 4-H members in the proper fitting, exhibiting and showing of specific animal species.
+In addition, the contests educate and create interest in the public with regard to the efforts of 4-H members in Animal Science.
+Much of what occurs in the ring during Showmanship applies to the members and their animals throughout Fair.
 The Showmanship Competition provides an equal opportunity for all 4-H members to exhibit their personal efforts in their chosen Animal Science Project, unrelated to the quality of their animal.
 Although there are distinct differences between project areas in regard to Showmanship, general judging basics apply to all areas.
 These basics are listed under "Showmanship Judging Criteria" below.
 Members seeking more info. about Showmanship in a certain project area should refer to project leaders, project materials or the OSU Ext.
 Office.
+RULES: